joseeden/joeden/docs/Linux/Linux Security/030-SELinux.md

 #     minimum - Modification of targeted policy.
 Only selected processes are protected.
 #     mls - Multi Level Security protection.
 SELINUXTYPE=targeted
 ```

-Note that when selinux is set to disabled, **Setenforce will not work**.
+When SELinux is set to disabled, the `setenforce` command will not work:
 ```bash
 $ setenforce permissive
 setenforce: SELinux is disabled
 ```

----

-### Context Labels and Booleans
+## Context Labels and Booleans

+SELinux uses context labels and booleans to manage access controls and permissions for processes and files.

 ![](/img/docs/sv-selinux-labels.png)
 ![](/img/docs/sv-selinux-booleans.png)

+### Context Labels

-As example, we can add selinux info to the **ps** output by adding uppercase **Z**.
+You can add SELinux information to the `ps` output by using the uppercase **Z** option:
 ```bash
 ps auxZ
 ```

-In the exam below, we see the contaxt label of ssh in the first few characters.
-The important part here is the context type, which is **sshd_t**.
+For example, checking the context label of SSH:

 ![](/img/docs/sv-selinux-labels-2.png)

-Similarly, we can check for httpd
+To check the context labels for HTTPD (Apache):

 ```bash
 $ ps auxZ | grep httpd
 system_u:system_r:httpd_t:s0    root         994  0.0  0.0 275980 10956 ?
 Ss   16:02   0:00 /usr/sbin/httpd -DFOREGROUND